dmz44/Robotics_Assignment_1/README.md

 ## Part C: Autonomous Navigation

-This final part shows you can use your generated map to have the robot navigate autonomously to specific goals.
+This part shows you can use your generated map to have the robot navigate autonomously to specific goals.

 Launch Navigation: Relaunch the simulation and start the Navigation2 stack, making sure to load the map you saved in Part B.
 Localize the Robot: In RViz, confirm the robot's initial position is correct.
 If it's not, use the "2D Pose Estimate" tool to set its correct starting position and orientation on the map.